gillilanda/smaptoday/geemap_tutorial.md

 ```

 ## Download the mean raster to your computer (must clip to bounding box - working on this to clip to image collection)
-In progress - figure out how to clip to the state boundaries instead of bounding box
+In progress - figure out how to clip to the state boundaries instead of the bounding box